jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

 <b>Week 1:</b> Recall the definition of differentiation.
 Apply differentiation to simple functions.
 Describe the utility of time saving rules.
 Apply sum, product and chain rule.

 <b>Week 2:</b> Recognize that differentiation can be applied to multiple variables in an equation.
-Use multivariate calculus tools on example equations.
 Recognise the utility of vector/matrix structures in multivariate calculus.
-Examine two dimensional problems using the Jacobian.
+Examine 2D problems using the Jacobian.

 <b>Week 3:</b>

 <b>Week 4:</b>